npm package discovery and stats viewer.

 Published

-Automatically replace version numbers in your projects
+Automatically replace version numbers across the files of your project

 Readme